pouyabey/it-ticketing-system-labs/README.md

 ## Getting Started with Spiceworks

-For this lab, I used Spiceworks Cloud Help Desk.
+For the first lab, I used Spiceworks Cloud Help Desk.

 Basic steps: